helidon-io/helidon/docs/mp/metrics/micrometer.md

 ### The Micrometer API

 Your code can create, look up, and update metrics programmatically using the Micrometer `MeterRegistry` API.
-The [Micrometer concepts document](https://docs.micrometer.io/micrometer/reference/concepts) provides a good starting point for learning how to use Micrometer’s interfaces and classes.
+The [Micrometer concepts document][micrometer-concepts-document] provides a good starting point for learning how to use Micrometer’s interfaces and classes.

 ## Configuration